---

 ## Frequently Asked Questions

-### What are the five essential elements of a citation-first answer object?
+### What are the key elements of a citation-first answer object?

 ### What is Generative Engine Optimization and how does it work?